People Support Eligibility

 Mid-Career Research Fellowship

-- Applicants must have been awarded their PhD or equivalent research higher degree between 5-10 years prior to the application closing date.
+• Applicants must have been awarded their PhD or equivalent research higher degree within 5-10 years prior to the anticipated funding commencement date (1 July).
 Time since PhD will be calculated from the date the PhD was passed (viva or equivalent examination) to the application deadline.

 Clinician-Researcher Fellowship